ennnbeee/ennnbeee.github.io/content/posts/Autopilot-Power-of-Group-Tags.md

 | HJ-DT-S-ADM-FIN-UK | Hybrid Azure AD Joined Desktop, configured as a Shared Device, with Admin rights, in Finance in the United Kingdom |

 ## Dynamic Groups
 Now that we have sorted out the syntax and conventions, it's now time to create some dynamic groups in Azure AD.
 We're not only going to create specific groups that **equal** the Group Tag, but groups that **match** the Group Tag.
-This allows assignment of Deployment Profiles, Configuration Profiles and Applications to all device types in a dynamic way, alleviated the need to manually manage groups.
+This allows assignment of Deployment Profiles, Configuration Profiles and Applications to all device types in a dynamic way, alleviating the need to manually manage groups.

 ### Example Groups
 The below dynamic query would contain all Azure AD Joined Autopilot Laptops: